 After my father passed away and after years of being estranged from my family, I found my mother.
 She was in a closed dementia ward, alone and neglected.
 Even though I didn't know what it would take, I decided to bring her home.
 The beautiful woman I remembered deserved so much more than to spend her last years in a government-run facility where she didn't even get the basic rights of being a human being.
 In time, I discovered that while I thought I was saving my mom from a horrible existence, it was actually her who saved me.
 Together, we learned what forgiveness, trust, love, empathy, and care really meant.
+I also learned of the three qualities I did not know I had; caring, supportive and resilient.

 My goal is to share our incredible journey and provide support for those who are thinking about bringing their elderly family members home.
 It's important to offer guidance and assistance to others who may be facing similar challenges.
 We want to inspire while also providing practical advice and resources to help ease the burden of caregiving.
 This demanding role can also be a rewarding and fulfilling experience.
 We hope that by sharing our experiences, we can make a positive impact and help others navigate the complexities of caregiving for the elderly with Dementia.